PritiKumr/pritikumr.github.io/_posts/articles/2016-07-22-build-and-host-a-website-with-jekyll-and-github-pages.md

 First, what's jekyll?

 Jekyll is a static site generator.
-In simple, it gives us a ready to use website.
-Make slight tweaks and integrate any free themes.
-You are all set then.
+In simple, it gives us a ready to use static website without the actual need for a database to store our contents,makes it extremely fast.
+Make slight tweaks and integrate any free themes and you are all set.
 You think a walk through would be much better?

 The jekyll documentation is a big help, although very confusing for someone with no technical knowledge.

 * Prerequisites to run jekyll:

 	* You will need to install Ruby on your machine, because jekyll is powered by Ruby.
-Installing Ruby is really simple and follow this <a href="https://www.ruby-lang.org/en/documentation/installation">link</a> if your not sure how to start.
+Installing Ruby is really simple, follow this <a href="https://www.ruby-lang.org/en/documentation/installation">link</a> if your not sure how to start.

 	* Also you need a package management framework for ruby to help you install the essential software packages.
 Follow <a href="https://rubygems.org/pages/download/">link</a> to download.